drgerg/PiNet/README.md

-## PiNet: The Evolution of a Simple Wish
+## PiNet: The Evolution of a Simple Wish.
+No Cloud.
+Yet Interactive.

 Why describe my home control network here?
 Well, it's complicated.
 Bottom line, if I did it, you can do it.
 And you might want to.
 So here's how it started, and here's what I did.